2. Material accounting policies (Contd.)

 (i) Operating lease - Rental income from operating leases is recognised in the statement of profit and loss on a straight-line basis over the term of the relevant lease unless another systematic basis is more representative of the time pattern in which economic benefits from the leased asset is diminished.
 Initial direct costs incurred in negotiating and arranging an operating lease are added to the carrying value of the leased asset and recognised on a straight-line basis over the lease term.

-(ii) Finance lease - When assets are leased out under a finance lease, the present value of minimum lease payments is recognised as a receivable.
-The difference between the gross receivable and the present value of receivable is recognised as unearned finance income.
+the present value of receivable is recognised as unearned finance income.
 Lease income is recognised over the term of the lease using the net investment method before tax, which reflects a constant periodic rate of return.
 Such rate is the interest rate which is implicit in the lease contract.

 (l) Investments in subsidiaries, associates and joint ventures

-Investments in subsidiaries, associates and joint ventures are carried at cost/deemed cost applied on transition to Ind AS, less accumulated impairment losses, if any.
-Where an indication of impairment exists, the carrying amount of investment is assessed and an impairment provision is recognised, if required immediately to its recoverable
+Investments in associates and joint ventures are carried at cost/deemed cost applied on transition to Ind AS, less accumulated impairment losses, if any.
+Where an indication of impairment exists, the carrying amount of investment is assessed and an impairment provision is recognised, if required, immediately to its recoverable amount, being the higher of value in use or fair value less costs to sell.
+On disposal of such investments, difference between the net disposal proceeds and carrying amount is recognised in the statement of profit and loss.

 (m) Financial instruments